Battle of Saipan: American advance and Japanese break out at Nafutan Point

 On 25 June, the 27th Infantry Division was not able to make much headway in their fight for Death Valley, but the 2nd Marine Division to the west gained control of Mount Tapotchau, the key artillery observation posts in central Saipan.
 On the east coast, the 4th Marine Division quickly occupied most of the Kagman peninsula, meeting little organized resistance because the Japanese had evacuated the peninsula.
 Between 26 June and 30 June, the 2nd Marine Division and the 27th Infantry Division made little progress.
-The second Marines remained south of Garapan, slowly fighting their way north of Mount Tapotchau.
+The 2nd Marines remained south of Garapan, slowly fighting their way north of Mount Tapotchau.
 The 4th Marine Division was able to advance up the eastern coast to a line just north of the village of Hashigoru.

 About 500 Japanese soldiers broke out of Nafutan Point on the night of 26 June.
 They headed toward Aslito Field, destroying one P-47 and damaging two others.

-They then ran into a unit of Marines who were in reserve and a unit of Marine artillery.
+They then ran into a unit of Marines, who were in reserve, and a unit of Marine artillery.
 Almost all the Japanese soldiers were killed in the ensuing firefight.
 The next day, the elements of the 27th Infantry Division that had been fighting at the point moved in to occupy the area, no survivors were found.

 Igeta's 31st Army Headquarters sent a telegram from the island on 27 June, stating the Japanese would not be able to hold due to the American preponderance in artillery, sea and air power, as well of a lack of equipment and supplies, including food and water.
 Water shortages were particularly acute in the limestone caves the Japanese soldiers used for defense.
-Igeta reported that some soldiers hadn't had water for three days and were surviving on snails and tree leaves.
+Igeta reported that some soldiers had not had water for three days and were surviving on snails and tree leaves.
 Japanese communications were so disrupted that at one point during the week, Igeta could only account for 950 of the Japanese soldiers.

 On 28 June, Army Major General George Griner, who had been sent for from Hawaii, took over command of the 27th Infantry Division.
 Jarman, whose command had been temporary, returned to his assigned role as garrison commander of the island.
-On 30 June, the 27th Infantry Division captured Death Valley and Purple Heart Ridge, and advanced far enough to reestablish contact with the two Marine divisions on their flanks.
-Saitō's main line of defense in Central Saipan had been breached; and the Japanese began their retreat north to their final defensive line.
+On 30 June, the 27th Infantry Division captured Death Valley and Purple Heart Ridge, and advanced far enough to re-establish contact with the two Marine divisions on their flanks.
+Saitō's main line of defense in Central Saipan had been breached, and the Japanese began their retreat north to their final defensive line.
 To date, American casualties were about 11,000.